Privacy

 As privacy regulations like GDPR and browser privacy features become more robust, the tracking industry is evolving.
 Server-side tracking, first-party data collection, and privacy-preserving attribution are replacing some traditional URL tracking methods.
 However, URL-based tracking remains widespread and is unlikely to disappear entirely.

+New techniques like link decoration — where trackers are embedded in the URL path rather than as query parameters — are emerging to circumvent tracking protection.
 Staying informed about how tracking works is your best defense.
 By understanding the mechanisms, you can make conscious choices about which links you click and what data you share.

 privacytrackingurls